ARTISTS

 You Could Feel The Sky , a mid-career survey of Brian Alfred’s work from 2003 through the present, was our inaugural exhibition and debuted several never before exhibited pieces.
 Paintings, collages, and digital animations depict a range of scenes: domestic interiors, urban cityscapes, portraits of musicians, and idyllic environmental vistas.
 Alfred’s imagery balances serene explorations of place, at times, with a sense of unease and caution.
 Drawing technical and aesthetic inspiration from the Japanese ukiyo-e printmaking tradition, he builds the images by creating architectural spaces and layering of surfaces and shapes with a depth of light and form.
 His imagery—a combination of his own experiences, imagined locations, and sourced imagery—explores the many facets of the current world we live in.

-The opening reception ofYou Could Feel The Sky featured a special performance by artist-musician Hisham Akira Bharoocha, and as a public program, Alfred interviewed artist Dana Piazza for a live recording of Sound and Vision.
-By popular demand, the exhibition was extended from December 13, 2024 to February 7, 2025.
+The opening reception ofYou Could Feel The Sky on September 7, 2024 featured a special performance by artist-musician Hisham Akira Bharoocha.
+By popular demand, the exhibition was extended from December 13, 2024 to February 7, 2025; and as a related public program on January 17, 2025, Alfred interviewed artist Dana Piazza for a live recording of Sound and Vision, Episode 459.
+PRESS RELEASE

 DERRICK BELCHAM